MicrosoftDocs/query-docs/query-languages/dax/allnoblankrow-function-dax.md

 The rows that get added to this blank label group are either values that do not match any value in the parent table-- for example, a date that does not exist in the datetime table-- or null values, meaning no value for date at all.
 In this example we have placed a blank value in all columns of the child sales table.
 Having more values in the parent table than in the children tables does not cause a problem.

-Step 3: Count rows using ALL and ALLNONBLANK
+Step 3: Count rows using ALL and ALLNOBLANK

 Add the following two measures to the datetime table, to count the table rows: **Countrows ALLNOBLANK of datetime**, **Countrows ALL of datetime**.
 The formulas that you can use to define these measures are given in the code section following.